pcarbo/genetic-data-analysis-rcc-2/episodes/03-map-testis.md

 			col.names = FALSE)
 ```

-This will create a new file in the data folder in the same format as
+This creates a new file in the data folder in the same format as the
-the old file, except that the "dummy" phenotype column is replaced
+old file, except that the "dummy" phenotype column (in which all the
-with the testis weight data.
-Use `less` as before to inspect the new
+phenotype values are -9) is replaced with the testis weight data.

+:ledger: Use `less` as before to inspect the new file `cfw.fam` and
-file `cfw.fam` and compare against the old version `cfw_old.fam`.
+compare against the old version `cfw_old.fam`.

 :blue_book: You may notice that a few of the testis weights are
 missing ("NA").
 How would you quickly check the number of missing
 values from the shell without having to scroll through the entire
-file?
+file? *Hint:* Look up the `grep` command.

 We now have all the data files we need to run the association analysis
 in PLINK.
 Quit R to return to the shell environment.